OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/ai-skill-bot/README.md

 ## Setup for App Registration

-1. Register a new application in the [Microsoft Entra ID – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
+1. Register a new application in the [Microsoft Entra ID ï¿½ App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
 2. Select **+ New Registration** and on the *Register an application page*, set following values:
     * Set **Name** to your app name.
     * Choose the **Supported account types** as `Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant)` (MultiTenant) only (If you created your Virtual Assistant (root bot) as MultiTenant then you should select same here).
 For more information, see [Supported account types](https://learn.microsoft.com/en-us/azure/bot-service/skill-implement-skill?view=azure-bot-service-4.0&tabs=cs):